3. Getting the ingredients right

 Dove’s Calming Nights is a great example focusing on aiding sleep and relaxation.
 Thanks to the scent of warm milk (dairy-free) and chamomile, which supports that.

 Oat-based formulas are great for sensitive skin.
 Branded and private labels are seeing the real potential of oat-based innovations offering protection and sensitive skin suitability.
 Key territories showing growth include North and Latin America.
 Some of the best examples of brands pushing the boundaries of innovation in the sector demonstrate a true understanding of both the needs of parent and baby, offering reassurance through their soft and gentle formulations and natural ingredients.

 Baby Balance is UniQ Cosmetic’s first baby BPC brand that focuses on boosting skin immunity.
-It uses prebiotics, biolipids, natural fermented oats, natural emollients (sunflower and olive oils), panthenol and extracts of medicinal herbs (chamomile, calendula and lavender) to enhance skin’s immunity and maintain a healthy skin microbiome.
+It uses prebiotics, biolipids, naturally fermented oats, natural emollients (sunflower and olive oils), panthenol and extracts of medicinal herbs (chamomile, calendula and lavender) to enhance skin’s immunity and maintain a healthy skin microbiome.
 The premise is that a strengthened skin microbiome helps protect against adverse environmental influences.

 Another interesting ingredient is amino acids for more protection.
-The Baby Secret Amino Acids brand launched a new baby hand soap formulated with amino acids to protect skin from external aggressors, to wash away impurities, and to soothe and to clear eczema, mosquito bite spots and other blemishes on baby’s skin ‘from the first day’.
+The Baby Secret Amino Acids brand launched a new baby hand soap formulated with amino acids to protect skin from external aggressors, to wash away impurities, and to soothe and clear eczema, mosquito bite spots and other blemishes on baby’s skin ‘from the first day.

 To be successful and to win the trust of consumers, brands need to be open about the capabilities of immune-supporting topical skincare products to inspire and build confidence.